 This is clearly demonstrated by the following examples of the distinction between the approaches:

-• Oracle financials was available 90% of the time
+• Oracle financials were available 90% of the time

 • We enabled the invoicing/payment process when finance needed it

-This is where XLA’s are gaining prominence and increased attention.
-It is all about the customers perception and experience.
+This is where XLA is gaining prominence and increased attention.
+It is all about the customer’s perception and experience.
 Many ITSM professionals have been saying this for years – but how has IT now evolved to a point where this can actually be delivered as a reality in the digital age?

 Moving from reactive to proactive operations means that the culture of the organisation needs to change from one where ‘the revered firefighting hero needs to be replaced with the fire prevention officer’.